SPhillips1337/wp-frontend-image-upload/README.md

 ============
 I had an idea a while ago to make a HTML 5 frontend image upload plugin for Wordpress which worked with mobiles to show the preview etc when taking photos with a camera, Which I hope this will be the start of.

-This is an example of a functioning plugin which will allow you to place an image upload form on any page in Wordpress using a shortcode of '[frontend_image_uploader]' which will all a user to upload an image directly into the Wordpress media library from the front end.
+This is an example of a functioning plugin which will allow you to place an image upload form on any page in Wordpress using a shortcode of '[frontend_image_uploader]' which will allow a user to upload an image directly into the Wordpress media library from the front end.

 There is currently no admin options or anything for this but I hope to develop this plugin further.